tenstorrent/tt-metal/tests/sweep_framework/README.md

 ## Database

-Elasticsearch on Apache Lucene database.
-Network availability and global database info TBD.
+Elasticsearch instance shared with DevInfra hosted on yyz-elk.

+Access credentials to be shared separately.